singhal/singhal.github.io/_pages/education.md

 ## Teaching

 - Bio 124: Principles in Biology III: Evolution and Ecology
   - Offered every Fall & Spring semester
   - Covers fundamentals of ecology & evolution
   - Taught in flipped class using group activities & discussions
 - Bio 340: Genetics
   - Offered every Fall & Spring semester
   - Covers molecular genetics, inheritance, and evolutionary genetics
   - Taught in flipped class using group activities & discussions
+- Bio 495: Evolution
+  - New elective course offered for now in the fall semester
+  - Taught as a discussion-based course based on the primary literature
 - Bio 502: Biostatistics
   - Offered every Fall semester
   - Taught in workshop-style using R

 ## Outreach
 In the past, our lab has been lucky to join these organizations: